Maryam-Sayadi/bioinformatics-workbook/introduction/fileFormats.md

 [SAM specifications PDF](https://samtools.github.io/hts-specs/SAMv1.pdf)

 ---
-# BAM: Binary Alignemtn Map
+# BAM: Binary alignment Map

 BAM is the binary format of a SAM file.
 It has a smaller storage footprint and needs to be decompressed to be human readable.